 In addition, successful couples tend to like each other.
 Like Adam with Eve, they prefer companionship to loneliness.
 They treasure continuation of their partnership 'till death do us part.'
 Saving sex as a pleasure they enjoy only with each other is generally part of their contract.

 So how can couples protect against inadvertent affairs?
 Here's five essential policies that are worth discussing together before sexual enticements with new potential partners enter the picture.

 - Marry your loved one.
+Then cherish your loved one, keeping the connection vibrant with positive interactions and rarely beset by complaints, criticism, controlling, angry or similarly negative interactions.
 Sexual fidelity promises work best when they simply add to inherent feelings of treasuring a partnership.

 - If sexual feelings come up with people outside of your marriage partnership, bring these feelings home.
 That is, let them enhance your sexual enjoyment with your loved one, like a romantic movie can add to your marriage.

 - Do not however seek out or encourage sexualized interactions with others.
 Flirtatious behavior starts you down the path to infidelities.
 Titillating interactions may be fun at the moment but can lead to destruction of your marriage, which is no fun whatsoever.
 If flirtation is seeming tempting, switch to rekindling the flames in your marriage.